Introduction: The Porcelain “Repair”

 Figure 14: The restoration is placed on tooth #27.

 Figure 15: The veneer is stabilized while the gel set is completed.

 Figure 16: The excess can then be removed easily with a sharp scaler or explorer.

 Figure 17: Before the final cure, any excess resin can be removed from the surface of the restoration with a cotton pledget.

 It may not be feasible economically or clinically to sacrifice a long-span restoration for one unit with a porcelain fracture.

 Figure 18 shows a cross section through a porcelain fused to metal crown that was reveneered with porcelain to change the facial color to a brighter value, in order to match the adjacent restorations.
 Note the uniform thickness of resin cement and veneered porcelain.
 The bond of the porcelain veneer to the prepared porcelain surface is as strong as that bonded to dentin.
 Figure 19 shows the affected area in a full-arch, retracted view after placement of the esthetic anterior restorations.
 The previous bridge was retained; however, the facial surface that was visible in the patient’s smile (tooth #28) was altered with a porcelain veneer to match the anterior restorations.

 Figure 18: Cross section through a crown that had been veneered with porcelain.
 The distal abutment of this bridge had failed, necessitating removal.
 Note the uniform thickness of the remaining porcelain and the veneer restoration.
 The film thickness of the resin cement is also very uniform and micromechanically lutes the surfaces together.

-Figure 19: A full-smile, retracted view after delivery of restorations on tooth #4–12 and #21–28.
-The veneers on tooth #4 and #5 are veneered to a long-span PFM bridge as well.
+Figure 19: A full-smile, retracted view after delivery of restorations on teeth #4–12 and #21–28.
+The veneers on teeth #4 and #5 are veneered to a long-span PFM bridge as well.
 Note how well these restorations blend in with the new anterior restorations.